clj-grenada/grenada-spec/SpecOverview.md

 # Grenada Specification

 This is a rough and work-in-progress specification of how Grenada is supposed to work.
+In the course of a major revision I haven't corrected the existing files, but added new ones.
+So currently we have two rather diverging sets of files, with the new ones being the state of the art and the old ones containing information that is partly outdated and partly still applies.
+Reconciliation will happen in a [visible](https://en.wikiquote.org/wiki/Herbert_A.%5fSimon) future.

-It consists of this overview and the files (to be explored in this order):
+The specification consists of this overview and these files (to be explored in this order, first three are new, the others old school):

+ - [NewModel.md](NewModel.md) – The current definition of the model.

+ - [AspectsImp.md](AspectsImp.md) – Guide to defining Aspects.

+ - [BarsImp.md](BarsImp.md) – Guide to defining Bars.

  - [model-diagram.dia](model-diagram.dia) and
-   [model-diagram.pdf](model-diagram.pdf) – A UML class diagram describing the data model which Grenada is based on.
+   [model-diagram.pdf](model-diagram.pdf) (very outdated) – A UML class diagram describing the data model which Grenada is based on.
 This diagram type might not be the optimal fit, but it's better than if I make up something myself.

- - [GrenadaModel.md](GrenadaModel.md) – Comments on the data model that I don't want to cram into the diagram.
+ - [GrenadaModel.md](GrenadaModel.md) (very outdated) – Comments on the data
+   model that I don't want to cram into the diagram.

- - [GrenadaDraft.md](GrenadaDraft.md) – Collection of information that didn't
+ - [GrenadaDraft.md](GrenadaDraft.md) (kind of outdated) – Collection of
-   fit anywhere else (or that I haven't made fit yet).
+   information that didn't fit anywhere else (or that I haven't made fit yet).
    Read the section on terminology and skim the rest, then move on.

- - [GrenadaFormats.md](GrenadaFormats.md) – Specification of a concrete
+ - [GrenadaFormats.md](GrenadaFormats.md) (partly outdated) – Specification of a
-   implementation of the model.
+   concrete implementation of the model.
 Describes different storage formats for different purposes.

- - [GrenadaParts.md](GrenadaParts.md) – Description of conceptual components for
+ - [GrenadaParts.md](GrenadaParts.md) (not so much outdated) – Description of
-   assembling Grenada build processes.
+   conceptual components for assembling Grenada build processes.

- - [GrenadaScenarios.md](GrenadaScenarios.md) – Formally this also belongs to
+ - [GrenadaScenarios.md](GrenadaScenarios.md) (never been current) – Formally
-   this specification, but it is more a historical heap of notes than anything else.
+   this also belongs to this specification, but it is more a historical heap of notes than anything else.
 You can ignore it.

 ## Version